For more information related to salaries and allowances, contact Payroll Services at 250-356-8980.

 The current gross bi-weekly amount is $4,061.22.
 Compulsory deductions are made for the Canada Pension Plan and income tax (either the standard tax-table amount or any specified amount on the TD1 tax form, to be completed by each Member).
 Members cannot pay into, or receive benefits from, the federal Employment Insurance program.

 Depending on the benefit plans chosen by each Member, deductions will also be made for the related plan premiums and/or the tax amount related to the value of the taxable benefit received, where the premiums are partly or fully paid by the Province.

 Members are required to complete the following forms upon election, and following any changes to his or her personal situation that would require the forms to be updated.
 For more information, please contact Payroll Services:

 Members who hold ministerial or parliamentary office receive an additional salary that corresponds to a percentage of their basic compensation.
-If an MLA holds two or more positions for which an additional salary is granted, the MLA will receive only the higher amount.
+If a Member holds two or more positions for which an additional salary is granted, the Member will receive only the higher amount.

 The following table outlines the amount paid with respect to service in any of the listed positions.
 The amount is paid in addition to the basic compensation on the bi-weekly payroll and is fully taxable.

 |Premier||90 %||$ 95,293.65||$ 3,655.10|